Dimitri Devyatkin: Video art in New York

 In 1978, Devyatkin collaborated with Nam June Paik to produce a light hearted comparison of life in the two cities, Media Shuttle: New York-Moscow on WNET.
 The video is held in museum collections around the world.

-He documented the marriage of two Fluxus pioneers, George Maciunas and Billie Hutching in a series of Fluxus style performances in SoHo, Manhattan.
+He documented the marriage of two Fluxus pioneers, George Maciunas and Billie Hutching, in a series of Fluxus style performances in SoHo, Manhattan.

 In 1978, he assisted the artist Charlotte Moorman to organize the Annual Avant Garde Festival of New York held that year on the Staten Island Ferry.
 He spent time with John Lennon and invited him to teach a course the next day at the alternative high school where he was teaching, Elizabeth Cleaners Street School.

 Renowned solo productions

 Video from Russia: The People Speak

 In 1983, Devyatkin directed Video From Russia: The People Speak, which was narrated by Margot Kidder.(see) It was aired on KABC-TV four times, WABC-TV, France 3 and Channel 4.
 It was nominated for an Emmy in Los Angeles.
 The program was described as "a rare opportunity to hear spontaneous comments from people who are lumped together in political rhetoric as our enemy."
 It was awarded the gold medal at the New York International Video Festival in 1984.
+The project had Devyatkin travel throughout Russia, visiting six cities, and interviewing anyone on the street.
+None of these interviews were set up in advance, and they aimed to gain public opinion on the Cold War from the people of Russia.
+The interviews focused on toppling the ideologies and misconceptions that arise within Russia during the Cold War, along with bringing forth the common consensus from the citizens in Russia: wanting peace.